CVSRohit/Morsel/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step to step guid on installing the flutter application for running:
+Requirements -
 Say what the step will be

 ```